 unique by writing that it "has no friend".

-Rashi in his commentary on Ruth tries to show that actually the root here is
+Rashi in his commentary on Ruth tries to show that

 עוג and that the word תעגנה

 is the feminine plural future form of the verb.
-His proof for this is that if
+His

-the nun was part of the root, it should have had a dagesh or
+proof for this is that if the nun was part of the root, it should have

-appeared twice.
-He still says the word means "restriction", but gives
+had a dagesh or appeared twice.
+He still says the word means

-the example of Honi HaMe'agel who
+"restriction", but gives the example of Honi HaMe'agel who "עג

-"עג עוגה ועמד
+עוגה ועמד

 בתוכה" - drew (ag) a circle and stood